Nationalism takes centre stage in Indonesia's election campaign

 “Raising fuel prices, but gradually, will be one of the options.
 We will let the people choose, cheap fuel prices but poor roads or paying a higher price and getting good roads,” said Harry Azhar Azis, a senior member of Golkar’s economic team.

-Investors who commit to broader economic development would win favor.
+Investors who commit to broader economic development would win favour.
 Others may find Indonesia less welcoming, he said.

 “It will be a bit tougher ...
 Particularly investors who only play in the portfolio market, unless the investment has a strong correlation to industry development,” Azis said.